Doctorate (PhD) - Mechanical Engineering

 - Early each spring quarter the Comprehensive Exam schedule is posted.

 - Students select 3 areas and notify the Exam Committee of their intent to take the exam at least 2 weeks prior to the exam date.
+At least one exam must be outside the student's area of interest.

 - Written exams in each area are 2 hours in length.